jsom1/jsom1.github.io/_walkthroughs/Lame.md

 2. **SSH** running on port 22.
 I have already tried to exploit OpenSSH in another box but didn't succeed.
 I'll probably leave it out at first.

 3. **Netbios-ssn** running on port 139.
 Apparently, the version of Samba is between 3.X and 4.X.
 I don't know what this service is, so let's have a look on the internet.
 The SMB protocol authorize the communication between processes; it's the protocol that allows applications and services of computers on a network to communicate.
-The protocol *speaks different dialects*: for example, Common Internet File System (CIFS) is a specific implementation of SMB that allows to share files. **Samba** is an implementation of Microsoft Active Directory that allows non-Windows machines to communicate with a Windows network.\\br
+The protocol *speaks different dialects*: for example, Common Internet File System (CIFS) is a specific implementation of SMB that allows to share files. **Samba** is an implementation of Microsoft Active Directory that allows non-Windows machines to communicate with a Windows network.
-In a nutshell, SMB is a protocol used to share files on a network and uses 2 TCP ports: 139 and 445.\\br **Port 139**: used by SMB to work over **NetBIOS** (NetBIOS is a transport layer that allows Windows machines to communicate on the same network).
+In a nutshell, SMB is a protocol used to share files on a network and uses 2 TCP ports: 139 and 445.
+**Port 139**: used by SMB to work over **NetBIOS** (NetBIOS is a transport layer that allows Windows machines to communicate on the same network).
 **Port 445**: used by more recent versions of SMB (>Windows 2000) on top of a TCP stack, allowing SMB to work on the internet.